For reference, here is the copy in the infographic:

 The index file controls what the homepage of your WordPress theme looks like.
 By default it is a loop that queries and then displays the most recent blog posts, with a link in the bottom to view previous posts.

 Alternately, you can specify in wp-admin -> settings -> reading to have the home page be a page you created yourself in WordPress.
-In that case, you specify a different page/URL for the regular blog posts to appear on, and that page is generated by index.php.
+In that case, you specify a different page/URL for the regular blog posts to appear on, and index.php generates that page.

 single.php – individual posts